-Cyber Denigration: Spreading rumors, lies or gossip to hurt a person's reputation

-Cybei Harassment: Continually sending vicious, mean or disturbing

-messages to an individual

-Impersonation: Posting offensive or aggressive messages under

-another person's name

-• Flaming: Using inflammatory or vulgar words to provoke an online

-fight

-Trickery: Fooling someone into sharing personal information

-which you then post online

-Outing: Posting or sharing confidential or compromising

-information or images

-• Exclusion : Purposefully excluding someone from an online group

-• Cyber stalking : Ongoing harassment and denigration that causes a

-person considerable fear for his/her safety

-Silent telephone/mobile phone call

-Abusive telephone/mobile phone calls Abusive text messages

-Abusive text messages Abusive email

-Abusive email Abusive communication on social networks e.g. Facebook/Ask.fm/

-Twitter/You Tube or on games consoles

-Abusive website comments/Blogs/Pictures

-Abusive posts on any form of communication technology

-Identity Based Beha •

-discriminatory grounds mentioned in Equality Legislation (gender including family status, sexual orientation, religion, age, disability, race and ller community).

-Spreading rumours about a person's sexual orientation

-Homophobic and Taunting a person of a different sexual orientation

-Transgender Name calling e.g. Gay, queer, lesbianused in a derogatory

-manner

-Physical intimidation or attacks

-Threats

-Dees notionality atheris Discrimination, prejudice, comments or insults about colour,

-Race, nationality, ethnic background and nationality, culture, social class, religious beliefs, ethnic or traveller background

-membership of the Exclusion on the basis of any of the above

-Traveller community

-This involves manipulating relationships as a means of bullying.
-Behaviours

-include:

-Malicious gossip

-Relational Isolation & exclusion

-• Ignoring

-Excluding from the group

-Taking someone's friends away "Bitching"

-"Bitching" Sproading rumours

-Spreading rumours Breaking confidence

-Breaking confidence Talking loud enough so that the victim can hear

-The "look"

-Use or terminology such as 'nerd' in a derogatory way

-Sexual Unwelcome or inappropriate sexual comments or touching

-Harassment Special Educational Needs, Disability Name calling Taunting others because of their disability or learning needs Taking advantage of some pupils' vulnerabilities and limited capacity to recognise and defend themselves against bullying Taking advantage of some pupils' vulnerabilities and limited capacity to understand social situations and social cues.
+General behaviours which apply to all types of bullying Harassment based on any of the nine grounds in the equality legislation e.g. sexual harassment, homophobic bullying, racist bullying etc. Physical aggression Damage to property Name calling Slagging The production, display or circulation of written words, pictures or other materials aimed at intimidating another person Offensive graffiti Extortion Intimidation Insulting or offensive gestures The "look" Invasion of personal space A combination of any of the types listed.
+Cyber Denigration: Spreading rumors, lies or gossip to hurt a person's reputation Harassment: Continually sending vicious, mean or disturbing messages to an individual Impersonation: Posting offensive or aggressive messages under another person's name Flaming: Using inflammatory or vulgar words to provoke an online fight Trickery: Fooling someone into sharing personal information which you then post online Outing: Posting or sharing confidential or compromising information or images Exclusion: Purposefully excluding someone from an online group Cyber stalking: Ongoing harassment and denigration that causes a person considerable fear for his/her safety Silent telephone/mobile phone call Abusive text messages Abusive text messages Abusive communication on social networks e.g. Facebook/Ask.fm/ Twitter/You Tube or on games consoles Abusive website comments/Blogs/Pictures Abusive posts on any form of communication technology Identity Based Behaviours Including any of the nine discriminatory grounds mentioned in Equality Legislation (gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the Traveller community).
+Spreading rumours about a person's sexual orientation Homophobic and Transgender Taunting a person of a different sexual orientation Name calling e.g. Gay, queer, lesbianused in a derogatory - Tullogolidoi manner Physical intimidation or attacks • Threats Dees notices!!te: Discrimination, prejudice, comments or insults about colour, patients in a serial place, religious beliefs, others are Race, nationality, ethnic background nationality, culture, social class, religious beliefs, ethnic or traveller background and membership of Exclusion on the basis of any of the above the Traveller community Relational This involves manipulating relationships as a means of bullying.
+Behaviours include: Malicious gossip Isolation & exclusion Ignoring Excluding from the group Taking someone's friends away "Bitching" Spreading rumours Breaking confidence Talking loud enough so that the victim can hear The "look" Use or terminology such as 'nerd' in a derogatory way Sexual Unwelcome or inappropriate sexual comments or touching Harassment Special Educational Needs, Disability Name calling Taunting others because of their disability or learning needs Taking advantage of some pupils' vulnerabilities and limited capacity to recognise and defend themselves against bullying Taking advantage of some pupils' vulnerabilities and limited capacity to understand social situations and social cues.
 Mimicking a person's disability Setting others up for ridicule